top of page

 • 2,500 words: Understand 95% of native conversations, and express complex thoughts

 Knowing these most used words can help you enable beginners to engage in basic conversations and understand everyday expressions.
-Below is a list of +100 useful Kinyarwanda words, their meanings, and some example sentences to help show their usage in actual context.
+Below is a list of 50 Essential Kinyarwanda words, their meanings, and some example sentences to help show their usage in actual context.

 Basic Greetings & Phrases